Yashashwini0310/Deficiency-and-Allergy-Analyser/README.md

 (deactivate the virtual environment and then perform below steps)

-eb init -p python-<version> <function_name> (helps in initializing the eb from terminal, you can provide any name of your choice, as this creates the function on AWS)
+a.
+Helps in initializing the eb from terminal, you can provide any name of your choice, as this creates the function on AWS eb init -p python-<version> <function_name>
 <for example: eb init -p python-3.9 AllergyAnalyzer>

-Helps in deploying the environment created eb deploy or use eb deploy AllergyAnalyzer-env
+b Helps in deploying the environment created eb deploy or use eb deploy AllergyAnalyzer-env

 # How to use: